anderspitman/anderspitman.net/entries/20/entry.md

 services like this.
 I'm not affiliated with GoatCounter in any way; just a happy customer.

+# Caveats

+None of the GA alternatives I've seen have all the features GA offers.
+Personally, I realized that I only ever look at the basics anyway.
+I want to know how many people are visiting my site, where they are coming from, which pages they are visiting, and some basic device information.

+You can go down a deep rabbit hole of analyzing how users navigate your site, where they click, where they drop off, etc, etc. But in my opinion, many of these paths lead to you manipulating your users into using your site the way you want them to.
+If you have good content, people will read your site.
+If you have a good product that solves a real problem, people will buy it.
+Sure, you should follow good design principles to make your site usable, but no amount of design can fix a site that doesn't offer any value.

 # Addendum

 It's funny how sometimes we use things in subtly different ways because of a